 The project describes about the two-sub computer vison problem

 Image Classification: Classification is process of classifying the object or categorizing objects in some class.
-In Computer vision and machine learning, It’s the task of recognition of object in which pre-determined class it belongs.
+In computer vision and machine learning, It’s the task of recognition of object in which pre-determined class it belongs.
 It generally described by class label along with the confidence level.